Aitaneuh/github-scraper-api/README.md

       "description": "A small project that creates a little API to get the data of a GitHub profile.", "stars": "0",
       "language": "JavaScript"
-    },
-    {
-      "name": "JS-Shell-Utility",
-      "description": "A customizable JavaScript-based shell utility that allows users to execute predefined commands in a console-like environment.", "stars": "0",
-      "language": "JavaScript"
-    },
-    {
-      "name": "Flutter-Structure-Creation",
-      "description": "A PowerShell file that creates all the Flutter structure you need.", "stars": "0",
-      "language": "PowerShell"
-    },
-    {
-      "name": "Aitaneuh",
-      "description": "No description",
-      "stars": "0",
-      "language": "Unknown"
-    },
-    {
-      "name": "Scream",
-      "description": "A Discord Bot to manage the Scream Discord Server, providing an easy environment to find Rocket League Scrims.", "stars": "0",
-      "language": "Python"
-    },
-    {
-      "name": "SQLite-Browser",
-      "description": "SQLite Browser is a tool used to interact with .db files.", "stars": "0",
-      "language": "C#"
-    },
-    {
-      "name": "RL-Replay-Viewer",
-      "description": "A WPF C# app to open Rocket League .replay files without having to open them in Rocket League.", "stars": "0",
-      "language": "C#"
-    },
-    {
-      "name": "SRLC-3.0",
-      "description": "The only Swiss PUG platform for Rocket League!", "stars": "0",
-      "language": "Python"
-    },
-    {
-      "name": "Rocket-Tournament-League-Discord-Bot",
-      "description": "No description",
-      "stars": "0",
-      "language": "Python"
-    },
-    {
-      "name": "2BallChasers",
-      "description": "No description",
-      "stars": "0",
-      "language": "Python"
     }
   ]
 }